MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/fin-ops/get-started/saved-views.md

      3. Select **Save**.

 ## Changing the default view
 The default view is the view that the system will try to open when you first navigate to the page.
 You should set this to the view that you expect to use most often.

+> [!NOTE]
+> There is a single global default view across companies.
+Changing the default view will make that view open by default regardless of which legal entity you are currently in.

 To change the default view for a page, follow these steps:
 1. Switch to the view that you use as the default.